ArdaGen/Neural-Object-Detection-4D-STEM/README.md

 Please create a new environment (Python >= 3.7)
 <br>
 <br>
-If you have a CUDA-capable GPU, we strongly recommend installing a matching version of PyTorch manually before installing `tempo4d`.
+If you have a CUDA-capable GPU, we strongly recommend installing a compatible version of PyTorch before installing `tempo4d`.

 See: https://pytorch.org/get-started/locally/
 <br>